michelmbem/AddyScript/docs/classes.md

 **Remarks**:

 1. No modifiers should be specified when overloading an operator.
 This means that an operator cannot be **abstract**, **static**, or **final**.
-2. In the case of increment (++) or decrement (--) operators, the difference between overloading the prefix form and overloading the postfix form is that the postfix form expects an unused parameter while the prefix form expects no parameter.
+2. In the case of increment (`++`) or decrement (`--`) operators, the difference between overloading the prefix form and overloading the postfix form is that the postfix form expects an unused parameter while the prefix form expects no parameter.
 3. Operators are not really a special type of class member in AddyScript.
 Each operator is actually a method with a special name.
 This can be verified by introspecting a class in which an operator is overloaded.
 AddyScript looks for such a method whenever it encounters a unary or binary operation involving an instance of a user-defined class and an overloadable operator.

 ## Example of a class

 ### A simple class

-In this example, we will define a Person class with 3 fields, 4 properties (3 of them mapping the 3 fields plus an automatic one), a method, and an event.
+In this example, we will define a Person class with three fields, four properties (three of them mapping the three fields plus an automatic one), a method, and an event.

 ```JS
 class Person